Find flights

 Robert Schrader

-Thai Lion Air (SL) is a low-cost carrier based at Don Mueang Airport (DMK) in Bangkok, Thailand.
-A subsidiary of Indonesia’s Lion Air (JT), this carrier operates both domestic and short-haul international flights from its hub.
+Thai Lion Air (SL) is a low-cost carrier operating from Don Mueang Airport (DMK) in Bangkok, Thailand.
+As a member of the Lion Group (which includes Indonesia’s Lion Air JT), the airline runs both domestic routes throughout Thailand and short-haul international flights across Asia from its hub.

-If I’m honest, Thai Lion Air was only rarely my airline of choice when I lived in Bangkok, but there are situations where it’s the best option.
-I’ll share these and other insights below.
+If I’m honest, Thai Lion Air was rarely my airline of choice when I lived in Bangkok.
+But there are specific situations where it’s the best option, and I’ll share those insights below.

 Lion Comfort Seat